Author's Warning: the next few chapters will feel fairly uncomfortable as I run through a major development arc.

 Sir Robert had to make his excuses before rushing out after Pascal.
 He found the Landgrave no more than fifty paces away, his returning stare defeated and resentful.

 After sprinting over to catch up, Robert began to cast Sanctum Veil around themselves.
 Security was high here in the center of the Lotharin encampment.
 But the last thing they want would be for a patrolling officer to overhear their conversation and leak out a twisted rumor.
-With the spell in place, those outside their immediate vicinity would hear nothing but inconspicuous conversations such as about food, clothing, and the weather.
+With the spell in place, those outside its radius would hear nothing but inconspicuous conversations -- like food, clothing, and the weather.

 "Your Grace, please," Robert began the moment his ward took hold.
 "You have to forgive Her Highness.
 She's been under another episode since her speech to Lady Lynette's troops yesterday, maybe even before that.
 She doesn't--"